yogabelly/yogabelly/README.md

 # Yoga Belly website

-This website is the official Yoga Belly website.
+This will eventually replace the current Yoga Belly Studio website.
-I'd previously built it in PHP using Codeigniter, then python using Flask, but really there's no reason any of this needs to be dynamic.
+I'd built previous versions of it in PHP using Codeigniter, then python using Flask, but really there's no reason any of this needs to be dynamic.

 I heard of Jekyll earlier today, and figured why not give it a try and see how it comes out.
 As an added bonus, github will host it for free!